direktiv/direktiv.github.io/docs/specification.md

         type: purchasePaid
         context:
           source: 'purchase.*'
-          customerId: '{{ .customerId }}'
+          customerId: jq(.customerId)
           country: Australia
     - event:
         type: purchaseSent
         context:
           source: 'purchase.*'
-          customerId: '{{ .customerId }}'
+          customerId: jq(.customerId)
           country:  Australia
 ```

 When a workflow reaches an EventAnd State it will halt its execution until it receives a matching event for every event in its `events` list, where matches are determined according to the `type` and `context` parameters.
 While `type` is a required string constant, `context` can include any number of key-value pairs that will be used to filter for a match.
 The keys for this context field will be checked within the CloudEvent's Context metadata fields for matches.
-By default any context value will be treated as a standard JavaScript Regex pattern, but if the value begins with {{ "`{{`  and ends with " }} it will instead be treated as a `jq` command to generate a JavaScript Regex pattern.
+By default, any context value will be treated ass a standard Javascript Regex pattern, but `jq` queries can be performed within a string literal with the `jq()` funciton.
+For example: `"Hello jq(.name)!"`

 If the `timeout` is reached without receiving matches for all required events a `direktiv.stateTimeout` error will be thrown, which may be caught and handled via `catch`.